cscart/docs/en/user_guide/payment_methods/stripe_connect.rst

 .. important::

-    Only :doc:`vendors' administrators </user_guide/users/vendors/index>` can see the **Connect with Stripe** button.
-Marketplace administrators can only see whether or not a vendor has connected a Stripe account.
+    The **Connect with Stripe** button will appear only to :doc:`vendors' administrators </user_guide/users/vendors/index>` or those marketplace administrators who switch to a particular vendor.

 Here is the instruction for a vendor: